nhsengland/diagnostics_endoscopy_stocktake/README.md

 ### Contact

-To find out more about the [Digitial Analytics and Research Team](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/) visit our [project website](https://nhsx.github.io/AnalyticsUnit/projects.html) or get in touch at [analytics-unit@nhsx.nhs.uk](mailto:analytics-unit@nhsx.nhs.uk).
+To find out more about the South East Data & Analytics team visit our [project website]([https://github.com/orgs/nhsengland/teams/south-east-pat]) or get in touch at [england.datasouth@nhs.net](mailto:england.datasouth@nhs.net).

 <!-- ### Acknowledgements -->